mlflow/mlflow/docs/source/tracking.rst

 in the `GCS documentation <https://google-cloud.readthedocs.io/en/latest/core/auth.html>`_.
 Finally, you must run ``pip install google-cloud-storage`` (on both your client and the server) to access Google Cloud Storage; MLflow does not declare a dependency on this package by default.
+If you would like to enable multipart upload for large files, you must run ``pip install google-cloud-storage>=2.12.0`` to install the correct version.

 You may set some MLflow environment variables to troubleshoot GCS read-timeouts (eg. due to slow transfer speeds) using the following variables: